-Applicable licensees were required to provide an OIP to describe how they would comply with Phase 1 and Phase 2 of the order, along with status reports every 6 months until compliance was achieved (Reference 4.3).
-The NRC staff provided an ISE related to the OIP for both Phase 1 (Reference 4.4) and for Phase 2 (Reference 4.5).
-The NRC concluded in the ISEs that the licensee provided sufficient information to determine that there is reasonable assurance that the plan, when properly implemented, including satisfactory resolution of the open and confirmatory items, would meet the requirements of Order EA-13-109 at Hope Creek.
 The NRC staff used a regulatory audit process to gain a better understanding of licensee activities as they came into compliance with the order.
 As part of this process, the staff reviewed the closeout of the ISE open items.
 The NRC issued an audit report to document the staff's understanding of the licensee's closeout of the ISE open items at the time of the audit (Reference 4.6).
 As noted in the audit report, the status of the NRC staff's review of the ISE open items could change as additional information is provided to the staff, or if the licensee changes its plans as part of final implementation.
 The final staff conclusions are documented in the SE.

-Upon reaching compliance with the order requirements, the licensee submitted a compliance letter and a FIP to the NRC (Reference 4.7).
-The FIP describes how the licensee is complying with the order at Hope Creek.
-The NRC staff documented its review of the FIP in an SE (Reference 4.8).
-The SE informed the licensee that its integrated plan, if implemented as described, provided a reasonable path for compliance with Order EA-13-109 at Hope Creek.
+Upon reaching compliance with the order requirements at each unit, the licensee submitted a compliance letter and a FIP to the NRC (Reference 4.7).
+The FIPs describe how the licensee is complying with the order for each unit at Nine Mile Point.
+The NRC staff documented its review of the FIPs in an SE for each unit (Reference 4.8).
+The SE informed the licensee that its integrated plan, if implemented as described, provided a reasonable path for compliance with Order EA-13-109 at Nine Mile Point.
 The staff then evaluated the implementation of the plans through inspection, using TI 2515/193, "Inspection of the Implementation of EA-13-109: Order Modifying Licenses with Regard to Reliable Hardened Containment Vents Capable of Operation Under Severe Accident Conditions."
 An inspection report was issued to document the results of the TI 2515/193 inspection (Reference 4.9).
 The NRC will oversee implementation of the containment venting requirements through the ROP.